DemirtasLab/DemirtasLab.github.io/research.md

 # Research

-Our laboratory focuses on:
+## Cancer Metabolism

-- Cancer metabolism and metabolic reprogramming
+Metabolic rewiring in tumor progression and therapy resistance.

-- Lipidomics and ferroptosis pathways
+## Lipidomics
-- Tumor microenvironment interactions
+Role of lipid species in ferroptosis and redox signaling.

-- LC-MS/MS based biomarker discovery
+## Translational Metabolomics

-Current approach integrates metabolomics and functional cancer biology.
+Biomarker discovery using LC-MS/MS platforms in clinical samples.